All patients must read, understand and agree to the following payment and cancellation policies.

-What is personal information?
+What is Personal Information?

-Personal information is information about identifiable individuals and includes information that relates to:
+Personal information is identifiable information about individuals and includes information that relates to:

 An individual's personal characteristics (e.g., gender, age, home address or telephone number, family status); Health (e.g., health history, health conditions, health services received by them); Activities and views (e.g., opinions expressed by an individual, an opinion or evaluation of an individual).